Achieving Community-driven Smart Cities

 As interest grows in smart cities around the world, particularly in the US, a greater understanding of data use is needed so that citizens can have better services as well as agency in their interactions with their cities.

-This was the focus of the Feb 16 pre-Symposium chat with Urban Systems CEO Wilfred Pinfold and Dataswift Chief Strategy Officer Ben Forbes, whose conversation also considered how a decentralised data architecture grounded on personal data ownership could be used in the context of community-driven smart cities.
+This was the focus of the Feb 16 pre-Symposium chat with Urban Systems CEO Wilfred Pinfold and Dataswyft Chief Strategy Officer Ben Forbes, whose conversation also considered how a decentralised data architecture grounded on personal data ownership could be used in the context of community-driven smart cities.
 There was much discussion around the following: